-If you are a maritime worker that has suffered an injury while on the job, the knowledgeable and dedicated Texas maritime lawyers at McLaurin Dinneen, PLLC are ready to hear from you.
+If you are a maritime worker that has suffered an injury while on the job, the knowledgeable and dedicated Texas injury lawyers at McLaurin Dinneen, PLLC are ready to hear from you.
 Our firm has handled thousands of injury cases over the years and is well-versed in the federal laws that govern injured maritime workers.
 We're prepared to aggressively navigate these cases toward maximum compensation throughout every stage of our client's claim.

 Are you ready to learn more about your options under the Jones Act and other maritime laws?
 Contact our firm at (713) 535-9882 today.